Samhain Journal Prompts

 What role does intuition play in my decision-making?

-What wisdom does nature offer me at this time of year?
+What does nature teach me at this time of year?

 How do I navigate solitude, and what does it teach me?

-How can I honor the dark without fearing it?
+How can I honor or even celebrate the darkness without being afraid of it?

 Samhain Celebrations